manoa-music/manoa-music.github.io/index.md

 ### Profile Page

 The Profile page will show users other students the user's name, profile photo, description, and links.
 Followed by this, their goals, instruments they use, capabilities, and genre of music they are interested in.
+Still a template mockup.

 ![Profile](/images/profilesmockup1.png)